psenough/teach_yourself_demoscene_in_14_days/README.md

 There are some great online resources to learn programming graphics.
 If you're interested in learning [OpenGL](https://www.opengl.org/) you can check the good old [NeHe Tutorials](http://nehe.gamedev.net/) or the more recent [Learn OpenGL](https://learnopengl.com/) tutorial website.
 A more recent bible of modern graphics programming is also the [Physically Based Rendering](http://www.pbr-book.org/) book.

 Most demo effects in the recent years (2010-2018) are heavily based on pixel and fragment shaders, either coded in [HLSL](https://msdn.microsoft.com/en-us/library/windows/desktop/bb509638(v=vs.85).aspx) or [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
 To learn shader coding you have this great online book called [The Book of Shaders](https://thebookofshaders.com/).
 There is also a well known online sandbox for open source GLSL experiments known as [Shadertoy](https://www.shadertoy.com/).
+If you seen shader live coding during demoscene events it's likely that it was done using [Bonzomatic](https://github.com/TheNuSan/Bonzomatic).

 If interested in doing tiny bytesize intros (128bytes, 256bytes, 512bytes) you can find some great resources on this subject at [sizecoding.org](http://www.sizecoding.org/wiki/Main_Page).
 If you're more interested in 1k / 4k / 8k development, you can find useful resources at [in4k](https://in4k.github.io/).